Face Mask applies a 2D texture to a user’s face to create face paint or makeup effects.

 - Color Dodge

 - X: Set the horizontal offset to a value between 0 and 1, with 0 being the most left and 2 being the most right.
 The default value is 1.

 - Y: Set the vertical offset to a value between 0 and 1, with 0 being the most top and 2 being the most bottom.
 The default value is 1.

 Which Face: Select which face the Face Mask object is applied to.
 Multiple selections are supported.
 0 represents the first face that appears in the scene and similarly, 4 represents the fifth face that appears in the scene.
 All are selected by default.

 Test Skin Tones in the Preview Panel

 Testing Face Mask on different skin tones is recommended to ensure the effect is inclusive.
-You can find different media demos from the drop-down list in the Preview panel.
+You can find different media demos from the dropdown in the Preview panel.

 Use Multiple Face Masks

-You can apply face masks to multiple people’s faces.
+You can apply face masks to multiple faces.

-Projects created before Effect House v1.5.1 will not be able to use the Which Face property.
-Users will need to add a new Face Mask component to use this function.
+Projects created prior to Effect House v1.5.1 will not be able to use the Which Face property.
+You must add a new Face Mask component to use this function.